Anjila-26/Photobooth-App---Nakama/README.md

-# 📸 Photobooth App
+# Photobooth App - For One Piece Fans Like Me

-A modern, interactive photobooth application built with Next.js that allows users to capture photos, add stickers, apply filters, and create personalized photo posters.
+A modern, interactive photobooth application built with Next.js that allows users to capture photos, add stickers, apply different head accesories, and create personalized photo posters.

-## ✨ Features
+## Features

-- 📷 **Live Camera Feed** - Real-time camera preview with countdown timer
+-  **Live Camera Feed** - Real-time camera preview with countdown timer
-- 🎯 **Capture Multiple Photos** - Take up to 4 photos in sequence
+- **Capture Multiple Photos** - Take up to 4 photos in sequence
-- 🎨 **Photo Editing** - Add stickers, text, and apply filters to your photos
+- **Photo Editing** - Add stickers, text, and apply filters to your photos
-- 🖼️ **Custom Frames** - Choose from various decorative frames
+- **Custom Frames** - Choose from various decorative frames
-- 👤 **Personalization** - Add your name to create a custom poster
+- **Personalization** - Add your name to create a custom poster
-- 💾 **Download** - Save your edited photos and final poster
+- **Download** - Save your edited photos and final poster
-- 🎭 **Filters** - Apply artistic filters like Grayscale, Sepia, Vintage, and more
-- ✏️ **Text Customization** - Add text with custom fonts, colors, and sizes

 ## 📸 Screenshots